Blog Post

 “Let’s get this set up by [date] so that we can hit your goal of [X].
 We’ll go ahead and schedule your onboarding and training for [date], and you’ll be up and running by the end of next month.
 Does that work for you?”

-What to keep in mind: This only works after you’ve developed a relationship with the buyer and determined that your solution really is the right fit for them.
+What to keep in mind: This only works after you’ve developed a relationship with the buyer and determined that your solution really is a good fit for them.
 This also works well as part of building a mutual success plan (more on that later).

 2. The opportunity cost close